mia-platform/documentation/docs/development_suite/api-console/api-design/gdpr.md

 You can set a sensitivity level from every collection table in the design section.

-**Each collection field** can be associated with a different sensitivity level.
-Open the drawer by clicking the edit icon and select the desired sensitivity level.
+**Each collection field** can be associated with a different sensitivity level: open the drawer by clicking the edit icon and select the desired sensitivity level.

 ![add sensitivity](img/add-sensitivity.gif)